passlab/pinsight/tracecompass/getStarted/README.md

 1. Download and install tracecompass (https://www.eclipse.org/tracecompass/ ) .
 2. Read [tracecompass user guide](https://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/User-Guide.html) to get familiar with the UI interface and their functionality
 3. Import the xml file [pinsight-analysis.xml](pinsight-analysis.xml) to setup pinsight data-driven analysis and visualization.
 The XML file is developed using a [data driven analysis solution in tracecompass](https://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/Data-driven-analysis.html#Data_driven_analysis).
 4. Open [the sample trace package](traces.tar), unpack it and open it with tracecompass to visualize.
 You will need to go down to the deep of the folder and open a metadata file.
+### for mac: download the Eclipse IDE: https://www.eclipse.org/downloads/download.php?file=/oomph/epp/2023-06/R/eclipse-inst-jre-mac64.dmg

 ### Create a plugin in Eclipse
 1. Check [the Tracecompass tutorial for creating a plugin](https://archive.eclipse.org/tracecompass/doc/org.eclipse.tracecompass.doc.dev/View-Tutorial.html#View_Tutorial).
 The tutorial is part of [the Tracecompass developer guide](https://archive.eclipse.org/tracecompass/doc/org.eclipse.tracecompass.doc.dev/Developer-Guide.html) that also includes other features for analysis and visualization